 Location

-The Golden Gate Bridge is not only a marvel of engineering but also boasts a picturesque location and breathtaking surroundings that add to its allure and appeal.
+The Golden Gate Bridge is a marvel of engineering and boasts a picturesque location and breathtaking surroundings that add to its allure and appeal.

 Surrounding Areas